Translate

 I’ve been using Amazon on my main website for a number of years.
 I can’t remember exactly when Amazon started up it’s affiliate program but I’ve been using since the late 90’s I believe!
 In those early years I made quite a bit of money with Amazon and it was in fact the only way I monetized my website.
 These days I still make money with Amazon, but no where near as much as I used to due to changes in the program and I suppose a huge increase in the overall amount of affiliates!

-I added the WP-Amazon wordpress plugin to my blogs a couple of months ago, but I’ve yet to really get going with using it.
+I added the WP-Amazon WordPress plugin to my blogs a couple of months ago, but I’ve yet to really get going with using it.
 I think I’ve only created two affiliate links within my posts so far!
 Shame on me.
 Part of making money with affiliate programs is using them when appropriate.
 Of course I can still go over my old posts and add some Amazon links to them.

 Text Link Ads has also been a very successful program for me.
 I joined a couple of years ago when I only had one HTML based website.
 I could never figure out how to get Text link ads to work on that site though! (if anyone can help me with this I’d really appreciate it!
 I know there’s a way to do it.)
 So I didn’t earn anything on my account until I got around to starting some blogs in 2006.
-Now I earn several hundred dollars each month with the TLA program.

 Google Adsense has worked out fairly well for me too.
 I don’t earn anywhere near as much as I think I could be making with the program, but I earn more than enough to get paid every month by Google.
 Again, I only had Google Adsense on my two websites for the longest time.
 Then sometime last year I put it on a couple of blogs but not my busiest ones.
 I’ve now rectified that mistake and I use Google Adsense and the utilize the Adsense Deluxe plugin on all of my blogs.